 6. “I’m so tired.
 You are lucky you function without sleep.”

 I am not functioning.
 I have no choice but to get out of bed and keep these two tiny humans alive.
-My 1½-year-old and newborn can’t make their own breakfast.
+My 1½-year-old and newborn can’t make their own breakfast or change their own diapers.
 I’m a zombie going through the motions.
 In fact, I’m pretty sure I’m actually asleep right now.
 My brain has turned to mush.
-My IQ has dropped at least 50 points.
 I can’t remember the last time I showered… that’s either because it was so long ago, or because I no longer have a functioning memory.
 Maybe, just maybe I’d cry a little bit less every day if I had a few hours of uninterrupted sleep.
 Again, don’t say, “you are lucky [insert anything here]” to a mom with a colicky baby.

 7. “Let him cry.
 He’ll be okay if you set him down while you take a shower.”

-How about you come bounce him on the ball while I take a slightly more peaceful shower or STFU about what I should be doing?
+How about you bounce him on the ball while I take a slightly more peaceful shower or STFU about what I should be doing?
 As a mother, my brain is biologically programmed to respond to my infant’s crying.
+It’s a primal instinct, even when I hate him.
 Thanks to postpartum and breastfeeding hormones, my sensitivity to it was even more heightened.
 My brain could not register what to do with the shampoo when I heard my infant son shrieking.

 On the flip side, here are some of the wonderful things that friends said during that time: